DebajitDeka/amazon-chime-sdk-js/README.md

 meetingSession.audioVideo.start();
 ```

-**Use case 6.** Add an observer to receive session lifecycle events: connecting, start, and stop.
+**Use case.** Add an observer to receive session lifecycle events: connecting, start, and stop.

 > Note: You can remove an observer by calling `meetingSession.audioVideo.removeObserver(observer)`.
 In a component-based architecture (such as React, Vue, and Angular), you may need to add an observer